-Salaries of \$331,399 (2018 - \$365,299) relate to fees accrued to officers and employees of the Company for management of the Company's operations and projects.
+Salaries of \$140,267 (2019 - \$50,765) relate to fees accrued to officers and employees of the Company for management of the Company's operations and projects.
+The increase is due to increase of CEO's salary in December 2019, and more hourly salary paid to employees due to increased activities.